Sounds in Sci-Fi cinema and television do matter. Now, why would I say that?

 Don’t know what I mean: Imagine reading bad reviews and all have the same points.
 How is that possible?
 Coincidence?
 I don’t think so.

-It should be viewed from different angles, how come critics from different background have the exact same opinion.
+It should be viewed from different angles, how come critics from different backgrounds have the exact same opinion.
 Doesn’t it sound weird to you?

 Remaking original tunes